 Petitioner is a physician located in Miami, Florida, and one of the owners of JMH Internal Medicine Specialist, LLC (JMH).
 CMS Exhibits (Exs.)
 1, 3, 5.
 JMH submitted a Medicare enrollment application (Form CMS-855B for Clinics/Group Practices and Certain Other Suppliers) and was enrolled in Medicare effective January 11, 2012.
 CMS Exs.
 3, 5.
 Petitioner submitted a Medicare supplier enrollment application (Form CMS-855R, Medicare Enrollment Application - Reassignment of Medicare Benefits) with First Coast via the Provider Enrollment, Chain and Ownership System (PECOS) on June 6, 2012.
 CMS Ex.
-1. In a September 12, 2012 initial determination, First Coast approved Petitioner's application to reassign his benefits to JMH and permitted Petitioner to bill retrospectively for his services, but only as of 30 days prior to June 14, 2012, the date First Coast believed that it received Petitioner's Form CMS-855R.
+1. In a September 10, 2012 initial determination, First Coast approved Petitioner's application to reassign his benefits to JMH and permitted Petitioner to bill retrospectively for his services, but only as of 30 days prior to June 14, 2012, the date First Coast believed that it received Petitioner's Form CMS-855R.
 CMS Ex.
 2.

-Petitioner filed a corrective action plan (CAP); however, First Coast denied the CAP because Petitioner's submission did not meet the criteria to be considered a CAP.
+Petitioner filed a corrective action plan (CAP); however, First Coast denied the CAP.
 CMS Ex.
 3. Petitioner then filed a timely request for reconsideration with First Coast.
 CMS Ex.
 3. However, First Coast upheld the initial determination.
 CMS Ex.
 4. On February 4, 2013, Petitioner timely filed his request for hearing (RFH) and I was assigned to hear and decide this case.
 Petitioner attached five documents to his RFH.